Astemes/astemes-lunit/docs/10_Basics/Basics.md

 As the test is run, the results are also shown as visual icons overlays in the project explorer.

 ![Run from right click menu](img/test_execution_ui.png)

+## Adding utility VI:s

+It is common that code is reused between tests belonging to a test case class, and could then be placed in subVI:s or so called test utility vi:s.
+If you create such vi:s belonging to the class, make sure to restrict the access scope (*i.e* make the vi:s ``protected`` or ``protected``), as the UI enumerates all public vi:s in the class.

 ## Using the Setup and Teardown methods